 Over the last several years, Skanska also led the rebuilding and widening of Interstate 275 from east of State Road 60 to the Hillsborough River in downtown Tampa.
 Skanska also designed and constructed two replacement bridges of the Interstate Highway 10 after Hurricane Ivan barreled through the Gulf Coast, tearing out sections of the twin bridges between Escambia and Santa Rosa County.

-Skanska is also constructing the $2.3 billion I-4 Ultimate project in Central Florida, which is one of the largest and most comprehensive roadway projects in the U.S. today, and where Skanska is the leading partner in the joint venture of Skanska, Granite and Lane.
+Skanska is also the lead partner on the joint venture constructing the $2.3 billion I-4 Ultimate project in Central Florida, which is one of the largest and most comprehensive roadway projects in the U.S. today.

 Who is Skanska?

 Skanska is one of the largest construction and development companies in the U.S., serving a broad range of clients including those in transportation, power, industrial, water/wastewater, healthcare, education, sports, data centers, government, aviation and commercial.
 We were the first construction firm in the U.S. to become ISO 14000 certified, attesting to our dedication to building green and building safely.
 Last year, Skanska was named to Forbes 2019 List of Best Employers for Diversity, listed as the #6 ENR Top Green Contractor, and a proud, individual signatory to the Paris Climate Accord.